nicolaswill/codeql-workshop-runtime-values-c/session/session.md

 1.  identify a dynamic allocation with `malloc` and
 2.  an access to that allocated buffer.
 The access is via an array expression; we are **not** going to cover pointer dereferencing.

+We are going to accomplish these tasks via predicates.

 The goal of this exercise is to then output the array access, array size, buffer, and buffer offset.

 The focus here is on